Main Content

 Open Model

-The Filter type parameter in the three filter blocks is set to Butterworth.
-Set the Carrier frequency (Hz) parameter to 1e9 Hz, and Solver type to NDF2.
-For the Circuit Envelope Filter block, specify the carrier frequency, solver type, and frame size in the Configuration block, and for the Idealized Baseband blocks, specify the carrier frequency and solver type in the block masks.
-The frame size for the Idealized Baseband Filter blocks is automatically detected by the software.
+The Filter type parameter of the three Filter blocks are set to Butterworth, RF frequency (Hz) is set to 1e9 Hz, and Solver type is set to NDF2.
+For the Circuit Envelope Filter block, specify the carrier frequency, solver type, and frame size in the Configuration block and for the Idealized Baseband block, specify the the carrier frequency and solver type inside the block mask.
+The frame size for the Idealized Baseband Filter blocks are automatically detected by the software.

 open_system('idealfilter.slx')